tommycarney/teilashare/README.md

 ### Payment Summary
 required params
-Yes	paymentDate	mm/dd/yyyy must be 20th of month in the last 12 months
+-	paymentDate	mm/dd/yyyy must be 20th of month in the last 12 months

 optional params